akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Harold Red-Wolf, Sire."

-"Old Hrathulfr!" the King cried.
+"Old Rauðúlfr!" the King cried.
 "He was a lion in my father’s army.
 Does he live nearby?"

 "Seven miles to the east, Sire.
 He sends his regrets that his old bones would not let him come himself."